-“Goodbye” – by adding a happy emoji, the message comes across more friendly and warm
+“Goodbye” – by adding a happy emoji, the message comes across as more friendly and warm

 “Goodbye”- a deep care for someone is expressed

-So, if your company posted content without emojis, there’s potential for your message to come across robotic, allowing the potential for followers to misunderstand you and perhaps get the wrong impression.
+So, if your company posts content without emojis, there’s potential for your message to come across as robotic, allowing followers to misunderstand you and perhaps get the wrong impression.

 We mentioned the importance of relationships in marketing in a previous blog.
 When your audience can trust you, they’re more likely to recommend you to others.
 If you can speak their language, there’s greater potential for engagement.
-Showing your followers that you’re not just a computer screen, that there’s a human behind the message, it creates that human connection and forms that trust factor customers are wanting post-pandemic.
+Showing your followers that you’re not just a computer screen and that there’s a human behind the message creates that human connection and forms that trust factor customers want post-pandemic.